dave5595/Price-Query-Engine/README.md

 1. The timestamp provided conforms to the fixed pattern of `yyyyMMddHHmmssSSS`.
 2. The query string will only contain `;` to separate queries and `,` to separate multiple values in a single query.
 3. The average price mentioned in the statement "Filter outliers that are more than x% off the average" refers to sided price averages instead of the total price average.
-For example, `bidPx > avgBidPx` and `askPx > avgAskPx`.
+For example, the percentage off the average price for a bid sided price is calculated using the following formula `((bidPx - avgBidPx) / avgBidPx) * 100` and similarly for percentage off the average price for an ask sided price is calculated using `((askPx - avgAskPx) / avgAskPx) * 100`.

 ## Features